-This is the first defense that comes under the WordPress Maintenance Tasks.
+This is the first defense that comes under the WordPress Maintenance Checklist.
 You should always use a strong and unique password.
 Also, WordPress recommends changing the password regularly.
 It keeps safe your site from the brute force attack.

 2. Backup of your website

 Backup is the second most important WordPress website maintenance tasks for your site.
 If there is an error on your site, you can restore your blog and fix it.
 There are plenty of great WordPress backup plugins available in WordPress.org.

 However, sometimes your backup plugins stop taking automatic backups.
 So back up your website manually using the backup plugin.

 WordPress always recommends using the latest version.
 Otherwise, you may have to face a security issue.